-Once I found out what size garden spot I had, I got on craigslist and priced straw bales.
-They seemed to range from $3 to $5 at farms and $5 to $12 at garden centers.
+Once I found out what size garden spot I had, I got on Craigslist and priced straw bales.
+They seemed to range from $3–$5 at farms and $5–$12 at garden centers.

 My first target was a farm store where they advertised $5 a bale.
 I called before I left home, and they had 44 bales in stock and would not hold any.
 The clerk commented they had sold over 300 bales in the last week.
 I drove the 40 miles to that location and found that they sold out 10 minutes before I arrived.
 The clerk said they had a clinic on straw bale gardening the previous Saturday so they had many people buying bales.

 Next, I went to a garden center a few blocks from home, and they wanted $11.50 a bale.
 That was really outside of my budget, so I went looking further.
-I found another garden center which had 10 bales of straw in stock.
-Guaranteed to be clean, organic and $8 a bale.
-I decided to scale back my grand plans and bought 7 bales leaving me a single row of bales in my garden.
-It took me 2 trips to get the bales home in my minivan.
+I found another garden center that had 10 bales of straw in stock that were guaranteed to be clean, organic and $8 a bale.
+I decided to scale back my grand plans and bought seven bales, leaving me a single row of bales in my garden.
+It took me two trips to get the bales home in my minivan.